nikhilpatidar01/Kali-Linux-Complete-Setup/OWASP TOP 10.md

 > Applications redirect or forward users to untrusted URLs without validation.

 **Examples:**
-* Redirects using query parameters
+* Redirecting to a URL from a query parameter

 **Impact**
 > *"Can be used for phishing or redirecting to malicious sites."*